- Oops!Something went wrong.Please try again later.

 Selling, General and Administrative

-Selling, general and administrative expenses for the three months ended September 30, 2017 were $62.3 million, compared to $50.5 million for the same period of 2016.
-For the nine months ended September 30, 2017 and 2016, selling, general and administrative expenses were $189.5 million and $128.8 million, respectively.
-The increase in selling, general and administrative expenses during the 2017 periods as compared to 2016 was primarily due to costs incurred to support ACADIA’s commercial activities for NUPLAZID, including additional personnel and related costs and due to increased charitable contributions.
+Selling, general and administrative expenses for the three months ended September 30, 2020 were $81.6 million, compared to $72.7 million for the same period of 2019.
+For the nine months ended September 30, 2020 and 2019, selling, general and administrative expenses were $267.9 million and $233.8 million, respectively.
+This increase was primarily due to increased advertising and promotional costs as well as an increase in personnel and related costs.

 Cash and Investments